Kenny15200/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that gets the length of a prefix substring.
+Write a function that sets the value of a pointer to a char.